Ceinture fléchée: History

 In Quebec, the sash was worn by men in winter, tied around winter coats at the waist to keep out the cold.
 It had a utilitarian purpose and was considered fashionable and was worn by both the upper and habitant classes.
 The traditional width was 15 to 25 centimetres, and its length can easily be more than 2 metres.
 Fur traders also wore it to prevent back injuries and hernias.

 It is adorned by an arrowed pattern and was worn around the winter coats of the time.
 It is also a symbol of the Lower Canada Rebellion and the Quebec Winter Carnival, as it is worn by the festival mascot, Bonhomme Carnaval.
 Imitations are sold and seen throughout the carnival.
-It is also an extremely important symbol of cultural pride for Québ.cois and Francophones in minority contexts across Canada outside of Québec.
+It is also an extremely important symbol of cultural pride for Québecois and Francophones in minority contexts across Canada outside of Québec.
 Franco-communities across Canada wear the sash during diverse and unique winter festivals.
 For example, the Festival du Voyageur in Manitoba, and Festival du Flying Canoë Volant in Alberta.
 During the Lower Canada Rebellion, Québécois people boycotted British products to resist English-Canada dominance.
 Because buttons and button-up coats were typically British-produced, the Québécois "rebels" commonly sewed their own clothes and wore the ceinture fléchée to keep their coats (capotes) closed.
 This was the main influence to the sash becoming an important part of the Lower Canada Rebellion uniform.
 The belt is represented in a number of artistic creations, such as the illustration Le Vieux de '37 by Henri Julien, the painting L'Assemblée des six-comtés by Charles Alexander Smith and the song Mon Pays, suivi du Reel des Aristocrates from néo-trad musical band Les Cowboys Fringants.